top of page

 • Gather Feedback Continuously: Creating a culture of ongoing reflection and improvement makes innovation more sustainable.

-This innovation project is more than just a digital shift—it’s a pedagogical transformation and a shift in the learners mindset.
+This innovation project is more than just a digital shift—it’s a pedagogical transformation and a shift in the learner’s mindset.
 The use of ePortfolios is preparing students with essential skills in self-reflection, digital literacy, and goal-setting.
 While challenges remain, the potential impact on student ownership and lifelong learning is undeniable.
-As I continue refining and expanding this project, I am excited to see how student-centered, authentic learning will evolve in my educational environment.

 References: